Reigate: Reigate Priory

 The final private owner of the house was the racehorse trainer, Peter Beatty, who sold it to the Mutual Property Life and General Insurance Company, which relocated from London for the second half of the Second World War.
-In 1945, the Borough Council purchased the priory for community use and designated the grounds as Public Open Space.
-Two years later, the Reigate Priory County Secondary School opened with 140 children aged 13 and 14.
+In 1948, the borough council bought the grounds, having secured them as Public Open Space three years earlier.
+Also in 1948, the Reigate Priory County Secondary School opened in the main priory building, with 140 children aged 13 and 14.
 In 1963 the boys moved to Woodhatch School and the Priory School continued as an all-girls secondary school.
 In 1971, the secondary school closed and Holmesdale Middle School, which had been founded in 1852, moved to the priory.

 Transport and communications

 In medieval times, the main road north from Reigate followed Nutley Lane, climbing Colley Hill in the direction of Kingston upon Thames, from where produce and manufactured items could be transported via the River Thames.
 Although the direct route to London via Merstham had a less severe gradient, it appears to have been little used for the transport of goods.
 The manor of Reigate was responsible for maintaining the roads in the local area, but repairs were carried out infrequently and improvements were often only funded by private donations.
 In 1555, the responsibility for local infrastructure was transferred to the parish, and separate surveyors were employed for the Borough and for Reigate Foreign.
 The inefficiency created by this division resulted in frequent complaints and court cases relating to the poor state of the roads and so, in 1691, local justices of the peace were given the role of appointing the surveyors.

 The first turnpike trust in Surrey was authorised by Parliament in 1697 to improve the road south from Woodhatch towards Crawley.
 The new road took the form of a bridleway, laid alongside the existing causeway between the River Mole crossing at Sidlow and Horse Hill, and was unsuitable for wheeled vehicles.
 Repairs were also carried out on the route between Reigate and Woodhatch under the same Act.
 A second turnpike was authorised in 1755, to improve the route from Sutton to Povey Cross, near Horley, which involved creating a new road north from Reigate over Reigate Hill.
 A cutting was excavated at the top of the hill, using a battering ram to break up the underlying chalk.